iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/README.md

 Optional.
 Tests marked by this will be filtered so only those tests run.
 (Translates into it.only())

-- skip: true
+- skip: SKIP_REASON

 Optional.
 Tests marked by this will be skipped.
-(Translates into it.skip())
+SKIP_REASON is the reason for skipping the particular test.

 - mode: Both